Boards & Committees

-The Commission is a separate legal entity established in 1989 by the Province at the request of the Town of Okotoks, the Town of High River, and the MD of Foothills.
+The Commission is a separate legal entity established in 1989 by the Province at the request of the Town of Okotoks, the Town of High River, and Foothills County.
 In 1992 the Commission was expanded to include the Towns of Turner Valley and Black Diamond.
 The Regional Services Commission is responsible for the operations of the Foothills Regional Waste Management Facility and the Frank Lake Effluent Pumping Station.

-The Commission consists of one Council representative from each of the MD of Foothills, and the Towns of Okotoks, High River, Black Diamond, Turner Valley, and Nanton.
+The Commission consists of one Council representative from each of Foothills County, and the Towns of Okotoks, High River, Black Diamond, Turner Valley, and Nanton.